mattrglobal/draft-looker-oauth-client-id-scheme/draft-looker-oauth-client-discovery.md

 --- abstract

-This specification defines a mechanism for an OAuth 2.0 authorization server to obtain the metadata of an OAuth 2.0 client, including its endpoint locations and capabilities without the need for registration.
+This specification defines a mechanism for an OAuth 2.0 authorization server to obtain the metadata of an OAuth 2.0 client, including its endpoint locations and capabilities without the need for registration of the client.

 --- middle